madeupname/mallard/README.md

 However, we follow OpenBB and Finance Toolkit's lead of minimally normalizing things like column names.
 So even though it's a Tiingo table, we call it symbol and not ticker.
 We also use snake case instead of camel case. `normalization.py` holds a simple translation dictionary.
 This follows the principle of Ubiquitous Language.

+Note: the exception are fundamentals columns since there are >80.
+They are kept as is to simplify code and updates.

 ## Tiingo
 Note: this code assumes you have a paid subscription to Tiingo as that is required for the whole-market dataset that